vppillai/h3Docs/apps/firmware_update/readme.md

 ## Failed To Find Any COM Port

-The winc_programmer_UART.exe expects a COM port as an argument.
-If the expected COM port is not found then it wil throw error.
+The winc_programmer_uart.exe expects a COM port as an argument.
+If the expected COM port is not found then it wil provides the below error.
 ![MHC](images/cannot_find_edbg_board.png)

 How to fix it:
-* Make sure ATWINC COM port is listed in the device manager.
+* Make sure ATWINC1500/ATWINC3400 COM port is listed in the device manager.
-* Make sure ATWINC COM port is not opened by any other application.
+* Make sure ATWINC1500/ATWINC3400 COM port is not opened by any other application.
 For verification, try to open and close the COM port with a terminal application.
-* Cheap USB cable (serial bridge) or cheap serial to USB converter (built-in UART) can introduce garbage on the UART line thus failing the detection of the ATWINC COM port.
+* low quality USB cable or low quality serial to USB converter (built-in UART) can introduce garbage on the UART line thus failing the detection of the ATWINC1500/ATWINC3400 COM port.
 Try a different cable.
-* When performing a built-in UART download, it is expected that the ATWINC bootloader is in a particular state that can only be achieved after doing a clean power up and reset sequence.
+* When performing a "built-in UART download", it is expected that the ATWINC1500/ATWINC3400 bootloader is in a particular state that can only be achieved after doing a clean power up and reset sequence.
 Hence, before doing a download always ensure that a clean power up and reset sequence has been made.
 * Make sure that no other extension board (ex: IO1...) is connected to the Xplained Pro board while performing the download.
 * Make sure the project path is not exceeding Windows maximum 260 characters path length